š Interview with Steven Yau

 But luckily the recruiter called me back for a contract Level Scripting role on the Harry Potter movie series.
 It paid less but it was a great entry on my CV.
 AAA, big IP and with a well known developer.
 I also managed to impress the team during that project as I was offered a full time Software Engineer role at the end of the contract!

 Working at Playfish is another highlight.
 It was a high energy and creative place to work and an incredible sociable culture.
-I'm not sure that I could keep up in my 40s but during my late 20s, it was such a fun place to work at.
+Iām not sure that I could keep up in my 40s but during my late 20s, it was such a fun place to work at.
 The studio is no longer around but people have since created/started up successful games studios including Space Ape, Trailmax and Super Solid.

 And lastly, joining the PlayCanvas team again at Snapchat.
-It has been incredible to work with a very talented team that’s so intrinsically driven.
+It has been incredible to work with a very talented team thatās so intrinsically driven.
 Additionally, we were given huge autonomy by Snap which was a huge empowerment to the team.
-It’s rare to have an opportunity where you could be working on game related technology, at a ‘big tech’ company and have such freedom as a team.
+Itās rare to have an opportunity where you could be working on game related technology, at a ābig techā company and have such freedom as a team.

-What are some of the games you've enjoyed working on the most?
-What are some of your proudest "I made this" moments?
+What are some of the games youāve enjoyed working on the most?
+What are some of your proudest āI made thisā moments?

-I’ve been incredibly lucky to work on so many games throughout my career.
+Iāve been incredibly lucky to work on so many games throughout my career.
 AAA games normally take years to release but working on film IP titles meant that there was a fixed schedule (for better or for worse!).

-Seeing my first game, Harry Potter and the Order of the Phoenix (opens in a new tab) on store shelves was a very historic moment for me.
-But it was my second game, Harry Potter and the Half Blood Prince (opens in a new tab) where I was a Gameplay Engineer that I felt, ‘yeah, I made this’ for the first time!
+Seeing my first game, Harry Potter and the Order of the Phoenix on store shelves was a very historic moment for me.
+But it was my second game, Harry Potter and the Half Blood Prince where I was a Gameplay Engineer that I felt, āyeah, I made thisā for the first time!

 Under some great mentorship from my line manager and support from the team, I was given ownership of a key gameplay pillar: potion making.

-With Wii as our lead platform, there was focus on making the motion controls feel awesome’ to our young audience demographic.
-I went through many iterations of the controls, user testing, changing sensitivity curves, etc until we felt it was ‘right’.
+With Wii as our lead platform, there was focus on making the motion controls feel awesomeā to our young audience demographic.
+I went through many iterations of the controls, user testing, changing sensitivity curves, etc until we felt it was ārightā.
 I still vividly remember the progression stages of the minigame, from where it started as a clumsy, third person, spellcasting experience to the 1st person, responsive and immersive experience it finished as.

 From the GamesRadar Wii Review:

-Let's start with potions, as it's the Big New Thing in Half-Blood Prince.
-It's brilliant. ...
-Not having ever made a potion we can't judge how accurate it all is, but the gestures are spot-on and fun to perform - it's a truly great mini game.
+Letās start with potions, as itās the Big New Thing in Half-Blood Prince.
+Itās brilliant. ā¦ Not having ever made a potion we canāt judge how accurate it all is, but the gestures are spot-on and fun to perform - itās a truly great mini game.

-Can’t get much better feedback than that! (and it is still fondly remembered today (opens in a new tab))
+Canāt get much better feedback than that! (and it is still fondly remembered today)

 There was so much I learned through that project around creating an interactive experience including:

-• The importance of short iteration and feedback loops.
+- The importance of short iteration and feedback loops.

-• Identifying and focusing on the core and building outwards in baby steps.
+- Identifying and focusing on the core and building outwards in baby steps.

-• Hacking to get to the fun quickly.
+- Hacking to get to the fun quickly.

-I’m very grateful that I got those lessons early on in my career.
-Other games or projects that also gave me that ‘I made this’ feeling include:
+Iām very grateful that I got those lessons early on in my career.
+Other games or projects that also gave me that āI made thisā feeling include:

-• Restaurant City (opens in a new tab) (Playfish) - Lots of my friends were playing this on Facebook so there was some extra meaning for the features and content I was adding to the game.
+- Restaurant City (Playfish) - Lots of my friends were playing this on Facebook so there was some extra meaning for the features and content I was adding to the game.

-• Farm Heroes Super Saga (opens in a new tab) (King) - I was on that project from concept, pitching and production for King’s second largest IP.
+- Farm Heroes Super Saga (King) - I was on that project from concept, pitching and production for Kingās second largest IP.
 To get that released to an audience of that size was hugely rewarding.
 Especially when you see it being played in public!

-• WebVR Labs (PlayCanvas) - Super proud to have this as a showcase demo of a historic event when Google released WebVR API in Chrome 58 (opens in a new tab).
+- WebVR Labs (PlayCanvas) - Super proud to have this as a showcase demo of a historic event when Google released WebVR API in Chrome 58.

 For people outside the game industry, what are the main differences between typical web development jobs and making games for big game studios like EA or King?

-I've never had a typical web development job myself, so I can't really answer that one 😅.
-I've personally found that working in games varies a lot in itself, depending on the studio team and game.
+Iāve never had a typical web development job myself, so I canāt really answer that one š .
+Iāve personally found that working in games varies a lot in itself, depending on the studio team and game.
 Especially when it comes to things like team culture, team size or game type.

 Generally, I found that larger teams, as an individual, tend to have deeper focus on one part of the game that you are responsible for and iterate on and improve.
 It is also likely to be part of a smaller cross-discipline team working on that area.
-For example, you may be a gameplay programmer working on weapon mechanics, working with a designer who helps with balancing, and/or an artist to work on the visuals, the models, the animations, etc. That's the kind of thing you'd be concentrating on throughout the whole development cycle.
-Maybe you have some different areas to work on, but generally you'd be known as and the 'goto' as the 'weapons person'.
+For example, you may be a gameplay programmer working on weapon mechanics, working with a designer who helps with balancing, and/or an artist to work on the visuals, the models, the animations, etc. Thatās the kind of thing youād be concentrating on throughout the whole development cycle.
+Maybe you have some different areas to work on, but generally youād be known as and the āgotoā as the āweapons personā.

 Amongst that, there is the wider team working together to keep heading towards the same vision, communicating progress and changes which is incredibly hard.
-See the 🎬 Psychonauts 2 game development documentary (opens in a new tab) as a first hand look at that.
+See the š¬ Psychonauts 2 game development documentary as a first hand look at that.

 On smaller teams, you have more hats on, so you can be jumping from one thing to another.
-For example, maybe one day you'd be working on a gameplay system, such as achievements or combat.
-But you may need to jump over to do something else that you're capable of doing or have to do, like back-end work or tool development.
+For example, maybe one day youād be working on a gameplay system, such as achievements or combat.
+But you may need to jump over to do something else that youāre capable of doing or have to do, like back-end work or tool development.
 And that can change quite rapidly throughout the development cycle, depending on the type of game it is.

-For a pay-once game, you probably won't be jumping that much since there is less to react to (eg. a publisher demo).
+For a pay-once game, you probably wonāt be jumping that much since there is less to react to (eg. a publisher demo).
 But on a game with a long tail, like free-to-play, you may have to react to events or changes when the game is live.
 Content is delivered on a regular basis such as every 2 weeks and may have to react to changes/issues on a similar frequency.
 The daily active user count (DAU) may suddenly drop due to a recent content release or a platform and therefore you may have to switch gears to be able to react to it.

-There's variants of different monetisation models between those, such as where you pay once and you've got DLC after that.
-And there's different concerns between each one, many different factors.
+Thereās variants of different monetisation models between those, such as where you pay once and youāve got DLC after that.
+And thereās different concerns between each one, many different factors.

 When you talk about the pay-once premium model, where the user buys a game once, you are kind of in a waterfall-type style development.
-Generally there’s a fixed date of where to get everything done by.
+Generally thereās a fixed date of where to get everything done by.
 There are almost fixed stages making the game, getting feedback as early as you can in the prototyping stage, going through a production stage, going through a bug fixing stage and then shipping it (broadling speaking).

 And within that, you also have certain milestones you have to hit.
-I don't know if it's still the case these days, but back when I was working at EA, we would have different dates that we needed to hit for different platforms.
+I donāt know if itās still the case these days, but back when I was working at EA, we would have different dates that we needed to hit for different platforms.
 They will have different lead times to test the game and see if it meets their minimum expectations.
 They would have something like a checklist saying that your game cannot take more than X seconds to load a level, it cannot be on a black screen for more than Y seconds, it cannot drop below X FPS and similar criteria.

-And then you have to prioritise certain bugs and work on a per-platform basis to ensure that there’s a ‘final’ build in time.
+And then you have to prioritise certain bugs and work on a per-platform basis to ensure that thereās a āfinalā build in time.
 Eg. If Nintendo took the longest to test again the checklist, you would have to make sure that their build was ready first.
 And then when the platform holder gives the green light, you can go through the manufacturing process to burn the discs.
 Prior to that, you also had to deal with marketing material so they could print off the packaging of the game.

-Funny story is that in one of the titles I’ve worked on, we actually didn't realise that we put on the back of the game that there would be four mini-games.
-And we realised we only had three mini-games in the game very late in development 😱.
-So we had to scramble and invent a new mini-game as we couldn't change the packaging.
-We managed to add one in over a weekend and while it wasn't a bad mini-game, it was definitely rushed.
+Funny story is that in one of the titles Iāve worked on, we actually didnāt realise that we put on the back of the game that there would be four mini-games.
+And we realised we only had three mini-games in the game very late in development š±.
+So we had to scramble and invent a new mini-game as we couldnāt change the packaging.
+We managed to add one in over a weekend and while it wasnāt a bad mini-game, it was definitely rushed.
 Also, we were lucky to get the voice actors to come back and do some pick-up lines, which was great.

-With a live game, then you're in a different cycle altogether where there’s a continuous stream of smaller content released after the game's been initially shipped.
+With a live game, then youāre in a different cycle altogether where thereās a continuous stream of smaller content released after the gameās been initially shipped.
 I think Candy Crush was on a two-week basis, or at least Farming Heroes Saga was.
 So you always have this cycle of, okay, we need to make new content, what new content are we going to do?, test, release, repeat.
 And then larger features such as events and new gameplay mechanics are done in the background across several content releases.

-Because it's a regular process cycle, there’s less pressure and the scope of the work is relatively small per release.
-It’s also quite forgiving as you can change and release things really quickly as well have the flexibility to push back certain features as it’s only two weeks till the next release.
-Unless you've got a fixed promotion, like Valentine's Day, for example but even then, that would be planned and worked on ahead of time to account for some slippage/delay.
+Because itās a regular process cycle, thereās less pressure and the scope of the work is relatively small per release.
+Itās also quite forgiving as you can change and release things really quickly as well have the flexibility to push back certain features as itās only two weeks till the next release.
+Unless youāve got a fixed promotion, like Valentineās Day, for example but even then, that would be planned and worked on ahead of time to account for some slippage/delay.

 I personally prefer shorter cycles and constant releases to longer, ship once games.
 Mostly because you get to put your work in players hands sooner, get feedback and use that to improve the next release.
 I find that much more fun, engaging and immediate to work on compared to a multi-year development cycle.

 Many hobbyist game developers create games out of passion without much of a business plan.
-But unfortunately, passion alone doesn't pay the bills.
+But unfortunately, passion alone doesnāt pay the bills.
 When it comes to monetization, what are some things that you think game developers should do, and what pitfalls should they try to avoid?

-We've had quite lively discussions about this on the Discord server (opens in a new tab) about this and generally I usually find that people underestimate how much the monetization models can affect the game design.
+Weāve had quite lively discussions about this on the Discord server about this and generally I usually find that people underestimate how much the monetization models can affect the game design.
 One of my controversial takes is that the monetization model tends to drive or affect how the game is designed from the early stages of development.
 So if someone is thinking about monetizing the game, the earlier they think about that, the better place they are to be able to think about what changes or what they need in their game to help support the monetization model.

 Even for premium pay-once titles, just using back of the napkin maths you will have to consider the price print of the game and the platforms to target.
 Depending on how many copies are projected to sell based on the platform, genre, audience size and the target revenue, you can get a rough grasp on the price bracket the game needs to be in.
-Because there are expected ‘entertainment value’ for games within the price brackets, it would give an idea on how ‘big’ a game needs to fit that price bracket.
+Because there are expected āentertainment valueā for games within the price brackets, it would give an idea on how ābigā a game needs to fit that price bracket.

 And if we go to the other end of the spectrum with free-to-play, especially on mobile, the way to monetise is much more closer to retail:

-If you go to any supermarket or department store, or any other shop where you can freely go in and exit, there's a lot of ways that they utilise to try and have people come in and actually buy something.
+If you go to any supermarket or department store, or any other shop where you can freely go in and exit, thereās a lot of ways that they utilise to try and have people come in and actually buy something.
 Product placement plays a huge role, where you can see this in places like IKEA, supermarkets, where you queue up to pay for the items that you want to buy.
-They always have these little things that people tend to want to have impulse buy items and tend to go, "Oh you know what, I'll buy that because it's there".
+They always have these little things that people tend to want to have impulse buy items and tend to go, āOh you know what, Iāll buy that because itās thereā.

-There'll be chocolates, chewing gum, tissue packs, hand sanitiser, all those little knickknacks in a lower price bracket.
-And because you're in a situation where you can't technically leave because you are in the queue, people tend to look at those and go, "you know what, I'll take this and take this," which is how they get their shoppers to buy that little bit extra.
+Thereāll be chocolates, chewing gum, tissue packs, hand sanitiser, all those little knickknacks in a lower price bracket.
+And because youāre in a situation where you canāt technically leave because you are in the queue, people tend to look at those and go, āyou know what, Iāll take this and take this,ā which is how they get their shoppers to buy that little bit extra.

 This is the same thing you see in a standard midcore free-to-play games where they look for the best places in the game flow to prompt the user on purchasing something they may need or after a certain event.
 On top of which, data analytics with A/B tests play a huge role in finding those spots without a long term detriment of user experience and churn (where players leave the game).

-It’s also been shown that, once a user buys anything, they are more likely to spend more as they’ve gone over the friction of using money, hence a lot of focus on that first purchase.
+Itās also been shown that, once a user buys anything, they are more likely to spend more as theyāve gone over the friction of using money, hence a lot of focus on that first purchase.
 This may include sales that advertise front/outside retail shops to entice shoppers into the store or first time user bundles in games that are only available once but include massive savings.

-NaturalMotion's CSR Racing 2 (Pocket Gamer (opens in a new tab))
+NaturalMotionās CSR Racing 2 (Pocket Gamer)

-This is also a useful article: IAP Packs in Mobile F2P: Analysis and Design (opens in a new tab).
+This is also a useful article: IAP Packs in Mobile F2P: Analysis and Design.

 With this in mind, the game design would have to have opportunities and meaning to the purchases as part of the core and game flow.
 Not doing so would make it feel forced and tacked on to the user.

-A great example and write-up on building monetisation into the game, is Fastlane (opens in a new tab) from SpaceApe.
-A casual/mid core shoot 'em up that focused on rewarded ads as the monetisation model.
+A great example and write-up on building monetisation into the game, is Fastlane from SpaceApe.
+A casual/mid core shoot āem up that focused on rewarded ads as the monetisation model.
 And with ads, you want to be able to get as many views as possible per user at the best eCPM rates (estimated revenue per 1000 impressions).

 They wrote on how they integrated rewarded ads as part of lore and theming in game, the data analytics, the lead-up and the end of it, on how they did all these experiments, A/B tests, etc. All in order to get the best eCPM rates, as many ad views as possible without losing players.

-The revenue went from $5K to $45K a day and is worth reading on Space Ape's blog (opens in a new tab).
+The revenue went from $5K to $45K a day and is worth reading on Space Apeās blog.

-Unfortunately, people don’t like talking about the money side of things especially on the web where it’s mostly ad-driven.
+Unfortunately, people donāt like talking about the money side of things especially on the web where itās mostly ad-driven.
 This is because people find that it feels like nickel and diming, or trying to squeeze extra value from the player, etc. And I understand that.
 There are many levels on how far to push and what people are comfortable or willing to do to earn money in this space.

-To give an example of the thought process, let’s say we were developing a hyper casual game that is rewarded ad-driven and wanted to target $300 a day.
-According to the Appodeal 2023 report (opens in a new tab), the US audience is roughly $20 eCPM for rewarded video ads.
+To give an example of the thought process, letās say we were developing a hyper casual game that is rewarded ad-driven and wanted to target $300 a day.
+According to the Appodeal 2023 report, the US audience is roughly $20 eCPM for rewarded video ads.
 That would mean to hit $300 a day, I would need 15,000 ad views ($300 / $20 * 1000 views).
 So that would mean I would need 5,000 DAU, watching 3 ads per daily session, 7,500 DAU watching 2 ads or some other combination.

-So the game would have to have a ‘hook’ for multiple play sessions and hopefully keep players in the longer term.
-It would also need to ‘encourage’ players to want to watch the ads somehow that’s least intrusive to the game but still enticing enough to get those clicks.
-Then the problem compounds if we need more revenue or can’t keep that sustainable DAU number.
+So the game would have to have a āhookā for multiple play sessions and hopefully keep players in the longer term.
+It would also need to āencourageā players to want to watch the ads somehow thatās least intrusive to the game but still enticing enough to get those clicks.
+Then the problem compounds if we need more revenue or canāt keep that sustainable DAU number.
 What do we do?
 Forcibly add more ad view opportunities?
 Use paid user acquisition which adds to costs but gets more volume of users? etc.

-Here’s two videos that show either end of that space that even if you don’t agree with, are worth watching to understand the space: 🎬 Dark Patterns: How Good UX Can Be Bad UX (opens in a new tab) and 🎬 Let’s go whaling: Tricks for monetising mobile game players with free-to-play (opens in a new tab).
+Hereās two videos that show either end of that space that even if you donāt agree with, are worth watching to understand the space: š¬ Dark Patterns: How Good UX Can Be Bad UX and š¬ Letās go whaling: Tricks for monetising mobile game players with free-to-play.

 TLDR: Try and think about monetization as early as possible and how that can impact the game design.

-(I haven’t touched upon other monetisation models here but should also be considered if you want to research more: subscription/battle passes, shareware and DLC.
-There’s also audio ads like AudioMob (opens in a new tab) which I think is much less intrusive to the play experience).
+(I havenāt touched upon other monetisation models here but should also be considered if you want to research more: subscription/battle passes, shareware and DLC.
+Thereās also audio ads like AudioMob which I think is much less intrusive to the play experience).

 What do you think the future of browser games is?
 Will WebGPU make a big difference in this ecosystem?
 What would be your predictions for the rest of 2023 and for the years to come?

 WebGPU is an important milestone in allowing developers to make full use of the power of computers that browsers are on.
-It's really exciting of the possibilities that it can bring once it becomes mainstream, similar to how WebXR has allowed developers to build and share AR/MR/VR content through the web.
-Currently, it feels like there's no demand from players for it at the moment in terms of having really high fidelity AAA games running in the browser.
+Itās really exciting of the possibilities that it can bring once it becomes mainstream, similar to how WebXR has allowed developers to build and share AR/MR/VR content through the web.
+Currently, it feels like thereās no demand from players for it at the moment in terms of having really high fidelity AAA games running in the browser.
 It will be interesting to see how that may change when the initial wave of games/possibilities is released that really show off the capabilities.

 I also think generally people underestimate what the browser is capable of doing today.
-People tend to think that web games are only capable of hyper-casual games that you see on the game portals where it's simple, straightforward gameplay that players can quickly dip in, play and leave.
-But that’s mostly because that’s what does well in the current market in terms of getting players and revenue which is why developers keep making them.
+People tend to think that web games are only capable of hyper-casual games that you see on the game portals where itās simple, straightforward gameplay that players can quickly dip in, play and leave.
+But thatās mostly because thatās what does well in the current market in terms of getting players and revenue which is why developers keep making them.
 However, the current capability of browsers is so much more and game developers have done some really great work that many people are unaware of when it comes to discussions of web games.

-On the PlayCanvas side we've got Kiloo, who are doing some fantastic looking, FPS-stylised games with fantastic character animation.
+On the PlayCanvas side weāve got Kiloo, who are doing some fantastic looking, FPS-stylised games with fantastic character animation.
 Super Snappy looks very polished in terms of style and feel.
 Aritelia and Tribals.io show open world capabilities in the browser.

 Then there is Hordes.io, a massive MMORPG game, Krunker.io, a hugely popular FPS, Duelyst, a polished collectible card game and many more.

-Unfortunately, unless there's an audience that wants or plays games like this in the browser, no one's going to make games like it.
+Unfortunately, unless thereās an audience that wants or plays games like this in the browser, no oneās going to make games like it.
 Really, the problem I see that needs solving right now is discoverability and monetisation.
-This is in contrast to mobile or PC, where there's established centralised, mainstream storefronts, such as Android Play Store, the Apple App Store, Steam, Humble Bundle, etc.
+This is in contrast to mobile or PC, where thereās established centralised, mainstream storefronts, such as Android Play Store, the Apple App Store, Steam, Humble Bundle, etc.

 People know they can get games from these trusted stores so they keep using them and coming back to them.
-Mobile's the best example here, where you can make a premium or a free-to-play game and as developer, you can point people to a store where they already have an account and their credit card set up.
-It's lower friction to the user where it's a literally one-touch or one-click payment for anything like in-app or premium purchases.
+Mobileās the best example here, where you can make a premium or a free-to-play game and as developer, you can point people to a store where they already have an account and their credit card set up.
+Itās lower friction to the user where itās a literally one-touch or one-click payment for anything like in-app or premium purchases.

-The mobile app store also deals with basic inventory, so you can do in-app purchases (IAP) and know if people have already purchased something and on top of that, there's established ways of adding and managing features like subscriptions, ads, etc. They don't really have any gatekeeping as well.
-For the most part, a developer can pay a small fee and as long as you go through the review process and it doesn't break any of the (quite frankly) lax rules, anyone can put the game on the stores.
+The mobile app store also deals with basic inventory, so you can do in-app purchases (IAP) and know if people have already purchased something and on top of that, thereās established ways of adding and managing features like subscriptions, ads, etc. They donāt really have any gatekeeping as well.
+For the most part, a developer can pay a small fee and as long as you go through the review process and it doesnāt break any of the (quite frankly) lax rules, anyone can put the game on the stores.

-This is what we're missing on the web, where we have the decentralised part.
+This is what weāre missing on the web, where we have the decentralised part.
 Anyone can put up a game on the web but discovery is hard.
 If you wanted to do IAP, you would have to create your own store, handle payments etc. and hope that the player trusts the site enough to use it.
 So most games on the web default to ad driven revenue which is much simpler, but limits the games that fit that monetisation model as I talked about earlier.

 I would like to see a service that becomes the de facto standard for single sign-on, purchasing, and inventory for web games.
 That would be fantastic.
-The closest we've had to this and something I’m keeping an eye on, is probably Discord.
-Most gamers are likely to have a Discord account and they’ve recently announced Server Subscriptions (opens in a new tab) where server owners could earn revenue through their communities.
+The closest weāve had to this and something Iām keeping an eye on, is probably Discord.
+Most gamers are likely to have a Discord account and theyāve recently announced Server Subscriptions where server owners could earn revenue through their communities.
 Using Discord for the single sign on and to use to gate content based on subscription/battle pass model could be an interesting path to go down.
 Especially if doing certain things on the Discord server could affect the game and visa versa.
 I can imagine it being the closest to a one-click login, one-click payment service right now.

-I also expect to see more platforms like WebGamer.io (opens in a new tab) come up out of the ashes of the portals that have been closed down (Snap Minis, Miniclip, Kongregate, etc).
-Some I know about are under NDA so won’t risk mentioning them here 🤔.
-But ones that have caught my eye are HypeHype (opens in a new tab), a TikTok style feed of games that are playable in app made by users that other users can fork and remix, also directly in the app.
-And there’s dot big bang (opens in a new tab) which is Roblox/Garry’s Mod style games development, playable in a browser.
+I also expect to see more platforms like WebGamer.io come up out of the ashes of the portals that have been closed down (Snap Minis, Miniclip, Kongregate, etc).
+Some I know about are under NDA so wonāt risk mentioning them here š¤.
+But ones that have caught my eye are HypeHype, a TikTok style feed of games that are playable in app made by users that other users can fork and remix, also directly in the app.
+And thereās dot big bang which is Roblox/Garryās Mod style games development, playable in a browser.

 Very exciting stuff around the corner and expect to see more of this over the next year.